niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 ## 2.1.8 Other ORACC JSON files

-The [Open Data](http://oracc.org/doc/opendata/index.html) page in [ORACC][oracc] explains in some detail the various other types of JSON files that are available.
+The [Open Data](http://oracc.org/doc/opendata/index.html) page in [ORACC](http://oracc.org) explains in some detail the various other types of JSON files that are available.
 This section will briefly point out a few files that may be of use and that can be parsed with the techniques discussed above.

 ### 2.1.8.1 metadata.json